 5. Feed your thyroid and your adrenals.

 Do this by eating plenty of mineral-rich sea vegetables.
-And, be sure to read Russia’s ‘miracle’ heavy metal cleansing sea vegetable, ‘Laminaria japonica’.
-Always cook or culture cruciferous vegetables like broccoli, kale, and cabbage because they suppress the thyroid when they are eaten raw.
+Always cook or culture cruciferous vegetables, like broccoli, kale, and cabbage, because they may suppress the thyroid when they are eaten raw.

 Your thyroid is an active partner with the adrenals that produce DHEA, so make sure it too is hearty.
 These two organs are tiny, but they are real workhorses in your body.
 Take special care to feed them right.

 We all want to age gracefully.
 Paying attention to your levels of DHEA is a great method to support yourself in healthy aging.
 The Body Ecology program, plus getting plenty of sleep, decreasing stress, and eliminating or reducing sugar intake, can get you well on your way to turning back time.

 Spending peaceful moments in nature — such as near water or in the mountains — is another approach to help regenerate your adrenals and regain balance in life.
 Overall, proper nutrition and lifestyle are the two key secrets to finding your own fountain of youth.

 - 1. Ming He, Hou-Hsien Chiang, Hanzhi Luo, Zhifang Zheng, Qi Qiao, Li Wang, Mingdian Tan, Rika Ohkubo, Wei-Chieh Mu, Shimin Zhao, Hao Wu, Danica Chen.
 An Acetylation Switch of the NLRP3 Inflammasome Regulates Aging-Associated Chronic Inflammation and Insulin Resistance.
 Cell Metabolism, 2020; DOI: 10.1016/j.cmet.2020.01.009.